Yogr/fiveadventures/docs/elite-encounters.md

 Elite monsters are stored in the `monsters` table with the following additional fields:

 - `is_elite`: Boolean flag indicating if the monster is an elite version
-- `base_monster_id`: Reference to the regular monster this elite version is based on

 ### Elite Monster Data